prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases.md

   </div>
 </section>

-Corsair manages to pull this off thanks to its awesome dual-chamber design.
+Corsair manages to pull off such a small yet spacious interior with their awesome dual-chamber design.

-The components that don't require active cooling are moved to the back.
+It's an ATX Cube chassis, meaning the motherboard, CPU and GPU were compartmentalized from the rest of the build, and the components that don't require active cooling are moved to the back of the case.

 This way, airflow isn't wasted on the parts that don't really need it – definitely a cool design by Corsair.

-It's an ATX Cube chassis, meaning the motherboard, CPU and GPU were compartmentalized from the rest of the build.
+One chamber is for your motherboard and 3.5" drive bays, while the other chamber houses the power supply, solid state drives, and 5.25" bays.

 In order to achieve this feat, Corsair had to widen the chassis.
-The case is actually using a dual chamber design.

 ![corsair carbide series air 540](/img/case/air-540.jpg){: .img-middle}

-One chamber is for your motherboard and 3.5" drive bays, while the other chamber houses the power supply, solid state drives, and 5.25" bays.

 Both chambers streamline airflow to provide the best possible cooling solution.
-On top of the compartmentalized interior, Corsair has also left room for water cooling compatibility and HDD bays with back planes.
+On top of the compartmentalized interior, Corsair has also left room for water cooling compatibility and HDD bays.

 Despite being a small ATX case, the Carbide Air 540 is very well designed.